ysingh/backend-take-home/README.md

   * Got an idea for a cool feature to add?
 Do it!
 We love seeing your creative side

 ## Problem Statement
-Create a command line REPL using nodejs to manage product inventory.
+Create a command line REPL to manage product inventory.

 Managing product inventory requires adding products to a product catalog and adding warehouses to store the products.